AlfredoRamos/urbanlifestyle-sddm-theme/README.md

 The avatar image size should be at least 90x90 px.
 For more information, refer to the Arch wiki.
 - [[SDDM] Changing your avatar](https://wiki.archlinux.org/index.php/SDDM#Changing_your_avatar).

+### Known issues
+- Password field has no focus (see sddm/sddm#501).
+To fix this issue you will need to patch the theme (see [password_focus_fix.patch](https://aur.archlinux.org/cgit/aur.git/plain/password_focus_fix.patch?h=sddm-urbanlifestyle-theme)).
+If you're running Arch Linux and installed the theme from the [AUR](https://aur.archlinux.org/), the theme has been already patched.